 To a certain extent, acquiring the skills necessary to counsel dieters can only be learned by doing.
-The experience and baggage that each dieter brings to the process makes each client unique.
-Simply handing out a meal plan, choice of supplements and loading the client up with brochures will ultimately lead to failure.
+The experience and baggage that each dieter brings to the process make each client unique.
+Simply handing out a meal plan, choosing supplements, and loading the client with brochures will ultimately lead to failure.
 To ensure that the client gets off to a good start, the coach must verify that the client completely understands the program and must reinforce this each time they meet.

-Key components to a successful meal plan include:
+Key components of a successful meal plan include:

 - Daily meal schedule.
-Client should eat their meals at the same time each day.
+The client should eat their meals at the same time each day.

 - Client should consume fiber each day – at least 5g of dietary fiber intake for successful weight loss.

 - Client should drink water each day (8 glasses/8 oz).
 Lack of water can lead to overeating and dehydration.

 - Client should take vitamins and essential fatty acids each day.